ericguizzo/anti_transfer/README.md

 * In ID 10-17  weight-initialization, but no anti-transfer is applied.
 We compute 3 times each configuration to look at random fluctuations.
 * In ID 20-27 we apply anti-transfer learning (and no weight initialization).
 Each configuration is tested computing the anti-transfer loss in each convolution of the 13 convolution layers of the VGG16 networks.

-To run these experiments use the experiments_manager.py script, applying the following positional parameters:
+To run these experiments use the experiments_manager.py script inside the ipython environment, applying the following positional parameters:
 1. IDs of experiments to run (python list)
 2. GPU ID (int)
 3. first instance to compute (OPTIONAL, int)